zoeyliu18/zoeyliu18.github.io/_pages/about.md

 ---

-Nice to e-meet you!
+Hello!
 I'm an Assistant Professor of Computational Language Science in the [Department of Linguistics](https://lin.ufl.edu/) at [University of Florida](https://ufl.edu/), where I lead the [Computational Linguistics Lab](https://ufcompling.github.io).

 My research program studies ***variation*** in languages, machines and their intersections.
 I address related questions from aspects of language typology, language learning and multilingual NLP, along with a non-western mind.
 The general methodology that I use is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of carbon dioxide consumption.